-We found great heterogeneity in evolutionary distinctiveness and EDGE scores among species, orders, groups, countries, and IBAs (Figs. 2, 3, 4, 5; Appendix S1).
-Evolutionary distinctiveness ranged from 78.64 MY for the oilbird (Steatornis caripensis) to 0.06 MY for the Indian spot-billed duck (Anas poecilorhyncha; Appendix S1), which also had the lowest EDGE score.
-The species with the greatest EDGE score is the giant ibis (Thaumatibis gigantea), followed by the kākāpō and the plains-wanderer (Pedionomus torquatus).
-The orders with the greatest median evolutionary distinctiveness are Leptosomiformes (the cuckoo roller [Leptosomus discolor]), Opisthocomiformes (the Hoatzin [Opisthocomus hoazin]), and Eurypygiformes, which consists of the kagus (Rhynochetos spp.) and the sunbittern (Eurypyga helias; Fig. 2).
-The orders with the greatest median EDGE scores were Eurypygiformes, Mesitornithiformes (the mesites), and Cathartiformes (Cathartid vultures; Fig. 2).
+We found great heterogeneity in evolutionary distinctiveness and EDGE scores among species, orders, groups, countries, and IBAs (Figures 2-5) (Appendix S1).
+Evolutionary distinctiveness ranged from 78.64 MY for the oilbird (Steatornis caripensis) to 0.06 MY for the Indian spot-billed duck (Anas poecilorhyncha) (Appendix S1), which also had the lowest EDGE score.
+The species with the greatest EDGE score was the giant ibis (Thaumatibis gigantea), followed by the kākāpō and the plains-wanderer (Pedionomus torquatus).
+The orders with the greatest median evolutionary distinctiveness were Leptosomiformes (cuckoo roller [Leptosomus discolor]), Opisthocomiformes (hoatzin [Opisthocomus hoazin]), and Eurypygiformes, which consists of the kagus (Rhynochetos spp.) and the sunbittern (Eurypyga helias) (Figure 2).
+The orders with the greatest median EDGE scores were Eurypygiformes, Mesitornithiformes (the mesites), and Cathartiformes (Cathartid vultures) (Figure 2).
 There were 690 EDGE bird species (Appendix S1).